What are Mutual Funds, & Steps Beginners Need to Keep in Mind?

 When you invest in a mutual fund, you have three options for increasing the value of your investment:

-1. Payments of dividends
+1. Payments of Dividends

 When a fund collects dividends or interest from its portfolio of securities, it distributes a portion of that income to its investors.
 When you buy mutual fund shares, you can receive distributions immediately or have them reinvested in the fund.

-2. Gains in capital
+2. Gains in Capital

 A capital gain occurs when a fund sells an investment that has increased value.
 (A capital loss occurs when a fund sells a security that has fallen in value.)
 The majority of funds distribute any net capital gains to their investors yearly.